 “You’re taking pictures, but you’re not publishing them.
 Nobody can hear our voices!”

-Hande Kader’s words drown out the clattering from the journalists’ camera lenses, while water cannons and rubber bullets fall like hail around them.
-The police attack on those who had dared to take to the streets after the authorities had banned the event, is sudden and brutal.
+The water cannons and rubber bullets hail around them, while Hande Kader’s words drown out the rattling from the journalists’ camera lenses.
+The police attack is sudden and brutal on the ones who had dared to take to the streets, even though the event had been banned by the authorities.

-Hande is hit by the water cannons, her eyes fill with rage and tears, she’s yelling at the journalists.
-The photos and her words make her instantly known all over the world, as the young transgender woman and sex worker who won’t let herself be bullied by the brutality of the Turkish regime.
-People still don’t know that she only has one year, and thirty-nine days left to live.
+Hande is battered by the water cannons.
+Her eyes are filled with rage and tears while she is yelling at the journalists.
+The photos of her and her brave words make this young transgender woman and sex worker known around the world.
+She is not letting herself be bullied by the brutality of the Turkish regime.
+At that time, nobody knows that she only has one year, and thirty-nine days left to live.

 Europe’s most dangerous country